-PSCAD will provide simulations for not only connections between the relays, but the entire system as a whole.
-This will include testing how all piloting schemes interact with each other during different fault conditions.
-This will aim to see if any logic in the design conflicts with another.
+PSCAD provided simulations for not only connections between the relays, but the entire system as a whole.
+This included testing how all piloting schemes interacted with each other during different fault conditions.
+The aim was to see if any logic in the design conflicts with another.
 If this happens, then over-tripping of breakers may occur.
-This test will expose these design issues and allow the design to be corrected as necessary.